dm13450/dm13450.github.io/about.md

 permalink: /about/
 ---

-I have recently finished my PhD in Statistical Science where I studied at University College London (UCL)  and a member of the Financial Computing CDT.
-I also have an MRes in Computer Science and an MPhys in Theoretical Physics from the University of Manchester.
+I've got a PhD in Statistical Science from University College London (UCL) and my thesis was [Bayesian Nonparametric Hawkes Processes with Applications](https://discovery.ucl.ac.uk/id/eprint/10109374/).
+I also have an MRes in Computer Science and an MPhys in
+Theoretical Physics from the University of Manchester.

-I run a dashboard for crypto liquidity: <https://cryptoliquiditymetrics.com/>
+I run a dashboard for crypto liquidity and pre-trade analytics: <https://cryptoliquiditymetrics.com/>

 I'm an open source contributor with multiple projects
 ongoing: [dirichletprocess](https://github.com/dm13450/dirichletprocess),